September 29, 2009

 Some were excellent the first time out; others took a long time to settle into place; some were played for months before being recorded; others popped onto the stage fresh from studio rehearsals.
 Since Dead songs often took years to reach their full potential, it's rare to find a studio version that's the "standard" for a song.
 Early versions are usually rather bare and rough-edged, which makes them interesting to hear since our ears tend to fill in what's missing.

 I may have skipped some songs inadvertently, so add a comment if any are missing.
-This list goes up to '77, and is mostly limited to the Dead's original songs that appeared on albums (so a lot of their unreleased '66 songs are not included), and a few released covers.
+This list goes up to 1977, and is mostly limited to the Dead's original songs that appeared on albums (so a lot of their unreleased '66 songs are not included), and a few of the more notable covers up to 1967 that were released on albums.

 For most of the songs on the Dead's first two albums, we don't have "first" performances since so many shows are missing.
 1967 was a year of nonstop rehearsals, so early versions of Anthem tunes like the Other One & New Potato are very similar to the album recordings.
-Viola Lee's unique in that we have the rehearsal BEFORE the first live version.
+Viola Lee's unique in that we have the rehearsal BEFORE the first live version, which is here (track 16, along with a couple slightly later versions) -

 http://www.archive.org/details/gd66-05-19.sbd.lestatkat.6516.sbeok.shnf